devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 ## Testing

 Basic set of unit tests is located in the `tests` directory.
+These tests have only very basic coverage of the **subset** of the specification.
+These serve basically as a [smoke test](https://en.wikipedia.org/wiki/Smoke_testing_(software)), meaning that if the program passes these tests, it can be made subject to more thorough testing and review.
+Passing these tests does not imply that the assignment is accepted.

 ## Scaling